 Hypoestes plants or polka dot plants are popular houseplants for good reasons.
 Their pink and green, splotchy leaves look attractive both indoors and out.
+Polka dot plants come in colors besides pink.
+They come in white, dark red, and even a reversed, green-on-pink pattern.
+Many Hypoestes plants are not pure H. phyllostachya.
+The massive variety of patterns and colors is a blend of captive breeding and hybridization.
 But if the conditions aren’t perfect, your picky polka-dot plant may die for one reason or another.
 We have provided potential Hypoestes plant- the polka dot plant parents with a care guide, covering basic facts, care points, and pointless facts that are nonetheless peculiar.

 Origin of Hypoestes Plant

 The polka dot plant (Hypoestes phyllostachya) is native to South Africa, Madagascar, and Southeast Asia.
 It is a small (12-inch) plant with decorative green and pink leaves.
 Due to its small size, easy care requirements, and attractive coloration, the polka dot plant is very popular as a houseplant.
+Other names for the polka dot plant include “freckle face plant” and “splash plant.”
 More recently, some gardeners have been planting it outside.

 How To Take Care of This Plant?

 Now that you’ve gotten acquainted with this colorful plant, how do you take care of it?
 This section will cover the basics, as well as a few tips and tricks.
 If you have trouble, this plant is popular enough that someone is bound to help you if you ask!

 One thing that makes polka dot plants ideal houseplants is their temperature preferences.
 They like temperatures around 65–80 degrees Fahrenheit—the same temperatures that most people find comfortable.
 You will not need to make any thermostat adjustments to keep this plant happy.